moritzfl/javacompilation-for-texteditors/README.md

 inteface of your Text-Editor.
 It also works with package-structures as long as the use of library-jars is not required.

 ## What Editors can be used?
 The script was written for and tested with BBEdit (and previously Textwrangler).
-It is however agnostic of the editor in use as long as it is called directly with the editor being the active window in the front.
+It is however agnostic to the editor in use as long as it is called directly with the editor being the active window in the front.

 Background: The script tries to use frontmost document in the frontmost application as basis for compilation and execution.